 Use the Enable Monitoring area of the Channels tab to select the endpoint applications and destinations (channels) to monitor.

-You can set specific monitor settings based on whether the endpoint is located on or off the corporate network by selecting Enable different monitoring settings for endpoints located on and off the corporate network.
+You can set specific monitor settings based on whether the endpoint is located on or off the corporate network.
+This setting is done by selecting Enable different monitoring settings for endpoints that are located on and off the corporate network.

 Monitor the following destinations on Windows endpoints: